Kishore121523/AI-content-factory/README_API_WORKFLOW.md

 📬 Example API Workflow (Postman Step-by-Step)
 ----------------------------------------------

 Below is a full example of using each REST API endpoint in sequence with sample requests and actual responses.
+At the end of this file, you will find `Automated Pipeline` and `View Logs` which is used by the frontend application

 **MAKE SURE TO START YOUR FastAPI SERVER (backend.py)**
 ```bash